wpendl99/.github/profile/webFrameworks/performanceMonitoring/performanceMonditoring.md

 When a user requests your application in a browser, the browser will request your `index.html` page first.
 This is followed by requests for any files that `index.html` links, such as JavaScript, CSS, video, and image files.
 Once your JavaScript is loaded, it will start making requests to services.
 This includes any endpoints that your provide as well as ones provided by third parties.
 Each of those requests takes time for the browser to load and render.
 A page with lots of large images and lots of service calls, will take longer than a page that only loads simple text from a single HTML file.

-Likewise if your JavaScript does significant processing while a page is loading, then your user will notice the resulting latency.
+Likewise, if your JavaScript does significant processing while a page is loading, then your user will notice the resulting latency.
 You want to make application processing as asynchronous as possible so that it is done in the background without impacting the user experience.

 You can reduces the impact of file size, and HTTP requests in general, by doing one or more of the following: